Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Become familiar with regulations that apply to pesticide use and follow all regulatory requirements.

-• Wear appropriate personal protective equipment and clothing when handling amd spraying pesticide products.
+• Wear appropriate personal protective equipment and clothing when handling and spraying pesticide products.

-• Follow the precautions that appear on the label.
+• Follow the precautions that appear on the pesticide label.

 • Inspect pesticide containers for leaks before handling.

-• Contact power utility to determine proper distances between spray nozzle and power lines.
+• Contact the power utility to determine the proper distances between the spray nozzle and power lines.

 • Learn to recognize the typical signs of poisoning and the correct first aid procedures.

-• Stop work and seek medical attention immediately if you feel ill during pesticide use.
+• Stop work and seek medical attention immediately if you feel ill during pesticide use or you notice signs in a co-worker.

 • Have washing facilities as close as possible to mixing and loading sites.